 Read on to find out more about what is t+1 settlement and how this will impact you.

 Trading in the stock market is a function of buying and selling equities and derivative instruments.
-A transaction is said to be successful when every buy/sell order is executed and matched with a sell/buy order.
-It is finally settled when the stocks are credited to your demat account after you buy that stock.
-In the case of a sell transaction, the transaction is settled once the stock is debited from your demat account.
+A transaction is said to be successful when each buys/sells order is executed and matched with a sell/buy order.
+It is finally settled when the stocks are credited to your Demat account after you buy that stock.
+In the case of a sell transaction, the transaction is settled once the stock is debited from your Demat account.

 Until now, it used to take 2 days for the stock to be credited to your Demat account after you bought the stock.
 Similarly, in the case of sell transactions, it took 2 days for the stock to actually leave your Demat account.

 The SEBI T+1 settlement option for security shall be applicable to all types of transactions in the stock exchanges.
 For instance, if security is placed under T+1 settlement on a stock exchange, the regular market deals, as well as block deals, will follow the T+1 settlement cycle.

 A shorter settlement cycle means quicker completion of trades.
 It also means that currently, you can withdraw money after T+2 once the trade is settled.
 In a T+1 settlement cycle, you user can withdraw money a day earlier.